kitsec-labs/kitsec-core/README.md

 ### 🌐 CVE <a name="cve"></a>

-Search for 5 vulnerabilities in the NVD database [0 = No limit]:
+Search for CVEs for the specified product.

-`kitsec cve <product_name> -l 2`

 `````
-"""
+Usage: kitsec cve [OPTIONS] PRODUCT_NAME

 Retrieves CVE data for a specific product and displays it.

-  Args:
+Arguments:
-    - product_name (str): The product name (company name) to search for.
+  PRODUCT_NAME  The product name (company name) to search for.

 Options:
-    limit (int): Number of results to display (default=10).
+  --limit INTEGER  Number of results to display (default=10).

-  Returns:
-    - str: A plain string with each CVE record.
-"""
+  --help           Show this message and exit.

+Example:
+  kitsec cve python -l 2
 `````

 <details>